-Mass incarceration in the US and racial disparities within the prison population is now well-documented.
-130 These are also directly related to the war on drugs.
-131 Mass incarceration in the US, legally entrenched by harsher sentencing laws in the 1970s and 1980s, was motivated by the need to maintain the social stratification based on race established by Iim Crow.
-132 Black people are over-policed, face more police violence, as well as harsher and longer sentences compared to white people.
-133 Racial profiling in the police is a significant contributor to the disparities among the prison population.
-While there is no comprehensive research on the subject, the practice is linked to the overrepresentation of black people within the prison population.
-In terms of sentencing, black people face harsher and longer sentences in comparison to other populations, particularly the white population.
-Finally, after a prisoner's release, it is then legal to discriminate against them in housing, employment, voting rights and welfare.
-136 While this is true for all prisoners, for African Americans, this is compounded by racial discrimination within these spheres and overrepresentation within the prison population.
+Mass incarceration in the US and racial disparities within the prison population is now well-documented (Valls, 2018).
+These are also directly related to the war on drugs (Valls, 2018).
+Mass incarceration in the US, legally entrenched by harsher sentencing laws in the 1970s and 80s, was motivated by the need to maintain the social stratification based on race established by Jim Crow (Valls, 2018, p.
+4).
+Black people are over-policed, face more police violence, as well as harsher and longer sentences compared to white people (Valls, 2018).
+Racial profiling in the police is a significant contributor to the disparities among the prison population.
+While there is no comprehensive research on the subject, the practice is linked to the overrepresentation of Black people within the prison population (Valls, 2018; Ostertag, 2019).
+In terms of sentencing, Black people face harsher and longer sentences in comparison to other populations, particularly the white population (Schatz & Dalton, 2013 as cited in Valls, 2018).
+Finally, after a prisoner's release, it is then legal to discriminate against them in housing, employment, voting rights, and welfare (Valls, 2018).
+While this is true for all prisoners, for African Americans, this is compounded by racial discrimination within these spheres and overrepresentation within the prison population (Valls, 2018).
 Voter disenfranchisement as a consequence of a felony varies by state.
-While imprisoned, 48 states strip the voting rights of prisoners with Maine and Vermont being the only exceptions.
-138 After release, most
+While imprisoned, 48 states strip the voting rights of prisoners with Maine and Vermont being the only exceptions (Valls, 2018).
+After release, most states impose a time period wherein formerly incarcerated people are disenfranchised during their probation or parole period (Valls, 2018).
+Further, states with larger proportions of incarcerated Black people are more likely to impose extended voter disenfranchisement than states with smaller proportions (Turner, Giacopassi & Vandiver, 2006).